The Duffin-Schaeffer theorem in number fields: A zero-one law

 by our assumption, we have that the difference between $A$ and $D_K$ has measure at most $C_{K,\pi} \delta$.
 Taking $\delta \to 0$ completes the proof. \end{proof}

 Now we have all of the necessary lemmas to prove our theorem.

+\begin{proof}[Proof of Theorem \ref{thm:zerooneK}] The proof of this theorem closely follows the proof of Theorem 1 in \cite{Gallagher1961}.
+As in Gallagher's paper, the main difficulty to be overcome is the restriction of \emph{coprimality} (in this paper, that restriction is baked in via our definition of the denominator function \( \dnm(\gamma) \)), and this is overcome by considering a decomposition

+for each of an infinite array of prime ideals \(\pid\).
+We start by showing that the sets \(\A(\pid)\) and \(\B(\pid)\) are always of measure \(0\) or \(\lambda(D_K)\), via applications of Lemma~\ref{lem:metricallytransitive}.
+Once this has been established, we tackle the case where all of the \(\A(\pid)\) and \(\B(\pid)\) are measure \(0\); then we can use periodicity of the sets \(\C(\pid)\) (which now all have exactly the same measure as \(\App\)) along with a limiting process to show that even in this case, we have that \(\App\) has measure \(0\) or \(\lambda(D_K)\).

-\begin{proof}[Proof of Theorem \ref{thm:zerooneK}] Note first that any number field $K$ has infinitely many prime ideals.
+Note first that any number field $K$ has infinitely many principal prime ideals.
 Let $\Omega_K$ be as in the statement of Lemma \ref{lem:metricallytransitive}.
 Then by Lemma \ref{lem:normbound}, there exists a constant $C$ such that for all principal prime ideals $\pid$ with $\Nm(\pid) > C$, we can find a generator $\pi$ of $\pid$ such that $|\rho(\pi)| > \Omega_K$ for all $\rho \in \Sigma$.
-(From now on in this proof, we only work with such ideals, and the statements about ``all $\pid$'', etc., are taken to refer to all ideals satisfying these conditions.)
+From now on in this proof, we only work with such ideals, and the statements about ``all $\pid$'', etc., are taken to refer to all ideals satisfying these conditions.
+(Note that since the number of ideals of norm \(\leq C\) is finite, we exclude only finitely many of our prime ideals.)

 Now, for each ideal $\pid = (\pi)$ and each $\nu \in \N$, we consider the approximation

 Define sets $\A(\pid^{\nu})$ by

 and define